-Covid and the effects of global lockdowns has really thrown Vitamin D into the highlight as more and more people not only are very focussed on optimum health but have a little more time on their hands to do the research.
+Covid and the effects of global lockdowns have really thrown Vitamin D into the highlight as more and more people are now not only are very focussed on optimum health but seem to have a little more time on their hands to do the research.

 Direct links are also being investigated further between belly fat and even obesity with Vit D deficiencies.